MetPX/sarracenia/doc/sr_subscribe.1.rst

 RABBITMQ LOGGING
 ----------------

-For each download, an amqp log message is sent back to the broker.
+For each download, by default, an amqp log message is sent back to the broker.
+This is done with option :

+- **no_logback <boolean>        (default: False)**

-Should you want to turned them off the option is :
+Should you want to turned them off you would set this option to **True**.

-- **log_back <boolean>        (default: true)**

 ADVANCED FEATURES
 -----------------